-In my past attempts to advocate for expositional (aka expository) preaching, I came to realize that what I meant by “expositional” was not what many people heard.
+In my attempts to advocate for expositional preaching (also called “expository preaching”), I came to realize that what I mean by “expositional” is not what many people hear.
 In any conversation, there is bound to be confusion and controversy when we fail to clearly define our terms.
 This article is an attempt to clear some of the fog.

 Setting Forth the Meaning of Scripture

 When I talk about expositional preaching, my concern is for Paul’s standard in 2 Timothy 4:2: “preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.”

 We know that “the word” refers specifically to “the Scriptures” because the command to “preach the word” follows 2 Timothy 3:16–17: “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”
 It is because Scripture is profitable for teaching that we should “preach the word … with complete patience and teaching” (2 Tim.
 4:2).
 It is because Scripture is profitable for reproof that we should “preach the word; … reprove.”
 And so on.

 Paul calls Timothy to proclaim and set forth the meaning of Scripture so that his hearers walk away with a better understanding of what God’s word actually teaches and what it requires of them.
 This is all that I mean by expositional preaching.
 The word “exposition” simply means “setting forth of the meaning or purpose.”
 Expositional preachers aim to set forth the meaning of God’s word, allowing the text of Scripture—not their own opinions or life experiences—to drive and shape their sermons.